AT EDIZ HOOK

 pulling the tide like a blanket to a chin.

 Nina C. Peláez (www.ninapelaez.com) is a poet, essayist and educator based in Maui, HI where she works as Associate Director for The Merwin Conservancy.
-A queer, neurodivergent adoptee and daughter of a Cuban exile, she was born in Las Vegas, Nevada and raised in Brooklyn, NY.
 A Best New Poets and Best of the Net nominee, recent work appears or is forthcoming in journals including The Atlantic, The Iowa Review, Prairie Schooner, Narrative, Rattle, Waxwing, Willow Springs, Pleiades, diode, Swamp Pink, & Verse Daily, among others.
-She was recently awarded Prairie Schooner's Glenna Luschei award, the Walt Whitman Birthplace Association/ Gwenn A. Nusbaum Scholarship, a Barbara Deming Memorial Fund Grant, and the Coniston Prize by Radar Poetry, and her work has been supported with scholarships and fellowships from Yaddo, Tin House, Tupelo Press, Key West Literary Seminars, Hudson Valley Writers Center, and the Association of Writers and Writing Programs, among others.
 She holds an MFA in Poetry from Bennington College where she was a 2025 Alumni Teaching Fellow.
 She also mentors for The Adroit Journal and is a Tin House Reading Fellow.
-She is working on her first book.